 For any new CPG, consumer trust is a prerequisite for great sales.
-PR leads in trust, so it’s important that consumer packaged goods companies secure early coverage to build consumer trust, awareness, and excitement for their product launch.
+PR leads in trust, so consumer packaged goods companies must secure early coverage to build consumer trust, awareness, and excitement for their product launch.

 Traditional tactics would include samples and a press release.
 A more modern CPG product launch PR approach is a well-developed, and SEO-optimized media sample kit and specific information a journalist needs to write a winning review of the new product.
 If you’re pitching digital outlets or podcasts that aren’t generated months in advance, another approach is pitching consumer reporters on-trend stories that will include your product as an example.
 Securing coverage in the early stages of a product launch will help to set the tone for the campaign and generate excitement among consumers and retailers.
 When doing CPG samples, don’t go cheap, because Sara Blakely’s Spanx sampling program shows how value sampling can be for product publicity.

 Plan on aggressive PR focusing on earned media throughout the first year.
 If you’re satisfied with market share after the first year, you may move to more brand awareness PR vs. earned media CPG PR.